 You can explore a number of strategies to optimize a WordPress syndicated hub’s performance.
 Using a caching plugin can help by reducing database requests.
 Setting up a free Cloudflare account spreads the requests for your site in an more efficient way.

 It is by no means as simple as “Can I run a site syndicating _____ number” of feeds.

 I know this does really provide a satisfactory answer.
 If you are shopping web hosts, do not let the monthly cost be the significant answer.
 Service is important.
 Ease of set up and migration.
 Flexibility of plans to switch as needed.
 Ratings by customers.

 I feel very confident that for most syndicated course needs you will have no trouble running it on Reclaim Hosting’s Instructor plan.
 If it gets to be a problem you will hear from the hotel manager.

 And way friendlier than Norman.

-The post "Connected Course Webhosting/Hoteling" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2014/11/webhosting-hoteling/) on November 18, 2014.
+The post "Connected Course Webhosting/Hoteling" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2014/11/webhosting-hoteling/) on November 18, 2014.